 Other reports may refer to sustainable business strategies as more of the broader or higher level plans and policies that businesses have in place, compared to sustainable business practices which might be more the individual actions or individual processes a business might carry out.

 A sustainable business strategy might be based on one, or several of the following principles:

-– Adopting a business model that considers sustainable practices across the entire product or service lifecycle, such as circular business models (as opposed to a more linear business model)
+– Adopting a business model that considers sustainable practices across the entire product or service lifecycle (and not just one stage)

 wikipedia.org discusses the concept of a circular business model in more detail in their report